munificent/craftinginterpreters/book/inheritance.md

 that refine or are contained by some more general concept.
 In zoology, a subclass is a finer categorization of a larger class of living things.

-In set theory, a subset is contained by a larger superset which contains all of the elements of the subset and possibly more.
+In set theory, a subset is contained by a larger superset which has all of the elements of the subset and possibly more.
 Set theory and programming languages directly collide in type theory.
 There, you have "supertypes" and "subtypes".

 In statically-typed object-oriented languages, a subclass is also often a subtype of its superclass.
 Say we have a Doughnut superclass and a BostonCream subclass.
 Every BostonCream is also an instance of Doughnut, but there may be doughnut objects that are not BostonCreams (like crullers).

-Think of a type as a set of values.
+Think of a type as the set of values of that type.
 The set of all Doughnut instances contains the set of all BostonCream instances since every BostonCream is also a Doughnut.
 So BostonCream is a subclass, and a subtype, and its instances are a subset.
 It all lines up.

 ![Boston cream <: doughnut.](image/inheritance/doughnuts.png)